Pulkit-100/Dango-A-Social-Network/README.md

 # Dango-A-Social-Network-
-A Prototype for a Social Network using just Data Structres and Algorithms
+A Prototype for a Social Network using just Data Structres and Algorithms in Python